 Laka Mitiku Negassa

-Laka Mitiku Negassa will graduate from the master’s program at George Washington University’s Milken Institute School of Public Health in December.
+Laka Mitiku Negassa graduated from the master’s program at George Washington University’s Milken Institute School of Public Health.
 She is interested in how health policy affects the disability community in terms of access to health care and quality of that care.